benj2468/cs92-crypto/hw5/activities.md

 4. Suggest some key management controls designed to overcome the 'weakness of these two UKPT schemes.

-   - Racal suffers from synchronization issues - in order to remove the synchronization problem we could the dependency on card data, and add a dependency on a nonce sent by the host.
+   - Racal suffers from synchronization issues - in order to remove the synchronization problem we could remove the dependency on card data, and add a dependency on a nonce sent by the host.
 Then each key register is dependent on the previous key register and the nonce from the host.
 To fix an issue then from a communication delay, the host could keep track of two of the key registers.
 If the register didn't get updated by the terminal, then it should make sense with the old register, so try and send a new nonce and calculate a new register.
 If it makes sense with the new register, expire the old one and move on.
 This maintains the positive property of Racal (and the negation of which that is a downside of Derived) which makes calculating future keys difficult, because an attacker doesn't know what the nonces will be.

-# Q7 10.7
+# Q6 10.7

 Quantum key establishment technology is at a relatively early stage of maturity.
 Explore the 'state of the art' in quantum key establishment by finding out the following: